 The Rescue Barn

 This space was designed to serve as a modest but comfortable home for homeless dogs in crisis as well as a working classroom for adopters, shelter staff and rescue workers.
-Most of the dogs in our adoption program start out in the kennels here and stay in the homelike setting for a few days or several months, and depending on what they need from us, rest, heal and recover before moving onto foster homes or adopted families.
+The dogs stay in a structured, homelike setting for a few days or several months, and depending on what they need from us, rest, heal and recover before moving onto adopted families.
 In some cases, dog with severe medical or behavior challenges stay here as a gentle ending to a difficult life.
 (Read about: Compassion Cases)

 The barn, as described by Missy Seu for The Coastal Canine Magazine: